Deepakm140790/MApp/README.md

+I have considered below 2 state for developing the app.

 A. A sample app for training
 You are the leader of a five-person Android team.
 An inexperienced Android engineer has joined your team.
 To train this engineer, you decide to implement a sample app as simply structured as possible to use as an example.

 B. A base for an app that will be developed and maintained for a long time